JacquesIversen/api-rest-for-final-pp5/README.md

 ### [Credits](#credits)

 This project came to life only with the help of numerous youtube tutorials and many, many shellcases resulted in a crash.
 Though were no special account, creator or video used for the basis of this project, but used for a broader understanding.

+To name a few, but commonly used in this project

+- CodingEntreprenuers
+- Dennis Ivy (django + React Notes app)
+- TechWithTim (Full stack web App Tutorial)

 CI-drf-api walkthrough project.